faizalrf/documentation/mariadb-dependencies.md

 galera-enterprise-3-25.3.35-1.el7_9.x86_64
 ```

-If the `tar` pacakge is downloaded and extracted, the following RPM files can be found for MariaDB 10.2.41 enterprise.
+If the `tar` pacakge is downloaded from <https://www.mariadb.com/downloads> and extracted, the following RPM files can be found in the extracted directory.

 ```
 [root@ip-172-31-21-7 mariadb-enterprise-10.2.41-14-rhel-7-x86_64-rpms]# ls -rlt